ameeetgaikwad/my-wave-portal/README.md

 # Basic Solidity project

-Wrote and deployed a smart contract on a real blockchain
+Wrote and deployed a smart contract on a real blockchain.
+You can interact with it by sending a "hi" to it.